 Rorschach Theatre tells stories that allow for innovative design and visceral performances.
 The company treats productions as “installations” that surround the audience with the world of a play.
-Our work centers on the intersection of magic or impossible moments and relatable human experience.
+The work centers on the intersection of magic or impossible moments and every day human experiences.
 Without proselytizing, it provides a complex, intellectual catalyst for self-exploration of challenging subjects.

-Rorschach is a vital launching pad for emerging artists.
+Rorschach is also a vital launching pad for emerging artists.
 By trusting early-career actors, directors, playwrights and designers with substantive artistic responsibilities, and surrounding them with established professionals and ample resources, the company has become an essential showcase for new talent.
 In addition to its regular season, Rorschach produces “Magic in Rough Spaces,” an annual new play development series; “Klecksography,” an annual new artist development event (for actors, local playwrights, and directors); and “Fight Camp,” a stage combat training program held every summer.
-The company also organizes “Other People’s Ink,” a monthly offering of non-theatre social events that speak to the company’s aesthetic.

 The Helen Hayes award winning Rorschach Theatre has produced more than fifty plays seen by tens of thousands of people in the Washington area.
 The company has been recognized more than a dozen times by the Helen Hayes Awards; won a Mary Goldwater Award; been a finalist for the Mayor’s Arts Award; and has been the recipient of multiple grants and awards from the D.C.
 Commission on the Arts and Humanities.
 The company’s work has garnered the attention of The New York Times, The Washington Post, American Theatre magazine and National Public Radio, as well as countless local publications.